Spirik/GEM/README.md

 * *GEMPage&* **setParentMenuPage(** _GEMPage&_ parentMenuPage **)**
   *Accepts*: `GEMPage`
   *Returns*: `GEMPage&`
   Specify parent level menu page (to know where to go back to when pressing Back button, which will be added automatically).
 Accepts `GEMPage` object.
-If called additional time, previously added parent menu page will be overriden with the new one.
+If called additional time, previously added parent menu page will be overridden with the new one.

 * *GEMPage&* **setTitle(** _const char*_ title **)**
   *Returns*: `GEMPage&`